 I was SUPER nervous during my first calls.
 BUT, I still handled them (not very well mind you – and my wife had to handle the first call) but it seemed to help believe it or not.
 You see, it is usually a little difficult for sellers to call you and tell you they want to sell their house fast.

-When you are a little nervous, you are not likely act all high-powered and “corporate”.
-This goes a long way in allowing sellers to let their guard down a little so that you can build great rapport.
+When you are a little nervous, you are not likely acting all high-powered and “corporate”.
+This goes a long way in allowing sellers to let their guard down a little so that you can build a great rapport.
 We’ve bought a lot of houses from people that received higher offers but just liked us more.

 The other half of this one is talking with other investors.
 For the first half of my house flipping, I kept everything to myself.
 Every other investor was a competitor and I could only win by being a lone wolf.